The One Ring (Serialized 1 of 1) - Illustration by Veli Nyström

 What Are the Different Versions of The One Ring in MTG?

-The one-of-a-kind, unique, serialized The One Ring can only be found in English language collector boosters for Lord of the Rings: Tales of Middle-earth.
-Of these, only one in the world will contain it, so it’s going to be pretty difficult to find.
-It should be noted that these collector boosters could also be found in either a collector booster box or the collector booster in the gift bundle.
+The one-of-a-kind, unique, serialized The One Ring could only be found in English language collector boosters for Lord of the Rings: Tales of Middle-earth.
+Of these, only one in the world contained it!
+It should be noted that the collector booster containing it could have also been found in either a collector booster box or the collector booster in the gift bundle.

 The borderless scene version, which is part of a panorama with Frodo, Sauron's Bane, Samwise the Stouthearted, and Gollum, Patient Plotter, is included (in foil) in both the regular bundle as well as the gift bundle.
 This is the only place to find it in foil and is included, with the other three cards in the scene, in all bundles.
 Non-foil versions of these cards can also be found in collector boosters.

-The last two versions (the regular version and the extended art) can be found in all booster pack types.
+The regular version and the extended art versions can be found in all booster pack types.

-What Are the Odds of Finding the Serialized 1/1 The One Ring in a Booster Pack?
+What Were the Odds of Finding the Serialized 1/1 The One Ring in a Booster Pack?

 The 1 of 1 Ring

-There’s only a single version of The One Ring’s serialized version in existence, so the odds of opening it in any given collector booster are one in however many boosters have been printed!
-Handily, Amazon has advertised the collector boosters with the odds of pulling the card as less than 0.00003%, indicating there are at least 3,333,333 collector boosters in existence.
+There’s only a single version of The One Ring’s serialized version in existence, so the odds of opening it in any given collector booster were one in however many boosters have been printed!
+Handily, Amazon had advertised the collector boosters with the odds of pulling the card as less than 0.00003%, indicating there are at least 3,333,333 collector boosters in existence.

 Has the Serialized 1/1 The One Ring Been Found?